sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 I keep writing in all my trip reports, that mentioning only the good parts would be very unbalanced and you'd probably think that I do this because I was paid to do so.
 While it's true that as a speaker most of my expenses were covered, I still think that providing gentle, constructive feedback is useful and shouldn't hurt feelings.
 So, let me mention a couple of ideas.

 The first lunch seemed a little bit chaotic.
 Like everyone else, the caterers also suffer from the lack of human resources.
-The situation greatly improved for the next two days.
+The situation greatly improved over the next two days.
 On the third day, they were a few minutes late which is not an issue, but I couldn't wait.
 I had to make a long phone call.
 I came back about 40 minutes later and most people finished feasting and there was still more than enough food for me.
 That's something I didn't expect after the first day, I wish I could improve as fast as the catering service adapted!

 The only thing about food and refreshments that could have still improved a bit was the situation with the water.

 I like that there was no bottled water all around.
 It's better to avoid all that plastic.
 At the same time a few jugs of water, not even in all the breaks, was clearly not enough.
-Probably some simple, but big bottled water dispensers would have been fine, or maybe just some ducktaped indications mentioning that the tap water is good to drink.
+Probably some simple, but big bottled water dispensers would have been fine, or maybe just some duck-taped indications mentioning that the tap water is good to drink.

 One last thing to mention.
 The sponsors were great.
-Besides financially supporting the event, some of them brought cool and useful swags (in particular [Roku](https://www.roku.com/en-gb/) and [Optiver](https://www.optiver.com/)), and all of them were available for very interesting conversations.
+Besides financially supporting the event, some of them brought cool and useful swags (in particular [Roku](https://www.roku.com/) and [Optiver](https://www.optiver.com/)), and all of them were available for very interesting conversations.
 The only thing that saddened me was how some of them left the event.
-It's understandandable if they cannot make it for the last afternoon, especially with the current airtraffic situations, but probably all of them could have avoided diassembling and packing up their stuff during talks ongoing.
+It's understandable if they cannot make it for the last afternoon, especially with the current air-traffic situation, but probably all of them could have avoided disassembling and packing up their stuff during the talks ongoing.
 That was a bit disturbing.
-But in any case, a big thanks for them.
+But in any case, a big thanks to them.

 ## Conclusion

 [C++ On Sea](https://cpponsea.uk/) was my first in-person C++ conference as a speaker and I truly enjoyed it.
-Even tough even as a speaker and an attendee it felt hard work and study, it was almost like being on a vacation.
-I met very nice people who knew only on-line or not-at-all.
+Even though even as a speaker and an attendee it felt like hard work and study, it was almost like being on a vacation.
+I met very nice people who knew only online or not-at-all.
 I listened to great talks and learnt a lot.

 With this trip report, I hope I managed to give you back something from the vibe and I hope to see you at a future event!